 Tom C. Hunley’s Page

-In addition to being the director of Steel Toe Books, Tom is also an Associate Professor of English at Western Kentucky University in Bowling Green, KY.
+In addition to being the director of Steel Toe Books, Tom is also a Professor of English at Western Kentucky University in Bowling Green, KY.
 You can find out more about his professorial existence by viewing his vita and his new university page.